agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Error Visualization

 It can be observed in the Actual Revenue vs Predicted Revenue (SVM) scatter plot below that there is a larger number of data points in the bins with bin size $300 million as compared to the bins with bin size $100 million.
 Thus we see that the error is higher in the bins with bin size $100 million since the classification problem becomes harder as we increase the number of classes needed to correctly predict.
+In both bin sizes, the model has a more difficult time predicting higher revenues than it does predicting lower revenues.

 <p align="center">
   <img src="PrithviCodes/Scatter_predVSActual.png" >